man brushes a woman's real hand and a rubber hand hidden from her view

 In a perfect world, anyone being treated by a pain management physician is also seeing a physical therapist, whose role is to not only address the pain but also how it’s interfering with activities of daily living and overall function.

 They can address acute pain with non-invasive modalities, such as using electrical nerve stimulation, ice, heat, taping, exercise, and joint mobilization.
-Their goal is to help you move as much as you can and as often as you can in a way that may relieve the pain but doesn’t exacerbate it.
+Their goal is to help you move as much and often as you can that may relieve the pain but doesn’t exacerbate it.

 Acetaminophen

-Acetaminophen (orTylenol) is a pain reliever and fever reduction.
-It’s found in many over-the-counter medications that treat common conditions such as colds and the flu.
+Acetaminophen (Tylenol) is a pain reliever and fever reduction.
+It’s found in many over-the-counter medications that treat common conditions, such as colds and the flu.
 They’re used to treat pain by decreasing inflammation and acting on the areas of the brain that sense pain.

 Acetaminophen is typically ingested orally but can also be in IV form when fast pain relief is needed, such as emergency care.
-It’s believed that acetaminophen blocks pain by stopping the production of prostaglandin, which is the chemical in the body that starts the inflammatory process.
+Acetaminophen may block pain by stopping the production of prostaglandin, which is the chemical in the body that starts the inflammatory process.

 The most common side effects of this medication include rash, hives, itching, bleeding in the stomach or intestines, nausea, stomach pain, loss of appetite, headache, or changes in urine or stool color.